Massachusetts Center for Addiction

 Frequent illnesses due to a weakened immune system may also occur.
 The body’s ability to fight off infections and diseases can be compromised, leading to a higher frequency of illnesses.
 Additionally, the poor nutrition often associated with substance abuse can exacerbate these health problems, leading to a cycle of deteriorating health.

 The Massachusetts Center for Addiction is ready to help and support individuals dealing with these issues.
-Our team of healthcare professionals is experienced in dealing with the physical health problems associated with addiction, and we are committed to helping our patients regain their health and their lives.
+Our team of healthcare professionals is experienced in dealing with the physical health problems associated with addiction.
+We are committed to helping our patients regain their health and their lives.

 Emotional and mental withdrawal from others is another common symptom.
 People struggling with addiction may become distant, seeming lost in their own world.
 They might also display a lack of motivation or a drop in performance at work or school.
 These changes can be particularly troubling for loved ones and often serve as a key indicator that professional help may be needed.